 But wait... something is missing from this equation... 🤔

 The customer!
 The scenario presented today, while very common, kind of leaves out the customer and requires us to manually replicate reported issues.
 This is where Fiddler Jam comes in—allowing you to remotely capture, share, and report on customer issues far easier than ever before.
-Take a look at Fiddler Jam and join the pilot program to learn more!
+Try Fiddler Jam free for 14-days and see for yourself.

-Otherwise, start your journey with Fiddler Everywhere by downloading it today on macOS, Linux, or Windows.
+Otherwise, start your journey with Fiddler Everywhere by downloading a 30-day trial today on macOS, Linux, or Windows.